Al Hawkes: Biography

-Hawkes was born in Providence, Rhode Island but moved back to his family's homestead in Westbrook, Maine when he was 10, in 1941.
+Hawkes was born in Providence, Rhode Island, but moved back to his family's homestead in Westbrook, Maine, when he was 10, in 1941.

-His father helped him get hooked on southern hillbilly music by installing a radio with a long antenna that could pick up music from stations like WWVA, WCKY, WJJD, and, WBT.
+His father helped him get hooked on southern hillbilly music by installing a radio with a long antenna that could pick up music from stations like WWVA, WCKY, WJJD, and WBT.

 When he was thirteen, Hawkes's mother bought him a guitar and chord book, and his father soon gave him a Gibson A4 mandolin.
-Hawkes formed his first band (Al Hawkes Hillbillies) as a high school sophomore.
+Hawkes formed his first band (the Al Hawkes Hillbillies) as a high school sophomore.
 They played at local school functions and grange halls.

-In the late 1940s Hawkes built a pirate radio station broadcasting at 1210KC on the AM dial, which he shut down in 1949 after the FCC learned of his illegal operation.
-He was soon was broadcasting five days a week from WLAM radio in Lewiston, Maine.
+In the late 1940s, Hawkes built a pirate radio station broadcasting at 1210 KC on the AM dial, which he shut down in 1949 after the FCC learned of his illegal operation.
+He was soon broadcasting five days a week from WLAM radio in Lewiston, Maine.

-In the 1940s Hawkes performed as one half of the duo Allerton & Alton, the first interracial duo to play bluegrass.
+In the 1940s, Hawkes performed as one half of the duo Allerton & Alton, the first interracial duo to play bluegrass.
 They performed live and on radio shows until 1951, despite the heavily segregated climate of the time.

 In 1951, during the Korean War, Hawkes entered the Maine National Guard and was stationed in North Africa, where he was a disc jockey for Armed Forces Radio and performed for the troops.
 Here he had the opportunity to learn how to use up-to-date recording equipment.
-When he returned from North Africa, he went to Boston to the Massachusetts Radio and Broadcast School for two years, obtained his First Class Broadcast License, and graduated as an honor student.
+When he returned from North Africa, he went to Boston to attend the Massachusetts Radio and Broadcast School for two years, obtained his First Class Broadcast License, and graduated as an honor student.